Business Information Systems Degree - Bachelor of Science (BS)

-The GCU Bachelor of Science in Business Information Systems degree program enables grads to use both their business and technology skills to support organizations in meaningful was.
-GCU business information systems grads students have the technical and business know how to find work in many roles.
+The GCU Bachelor of Science in Business Information Systems degree program enables graduates to use both their business and technology skills to support organizations in meaningful ways.
+GCU business information systems graduates have the technical and business know-how to find work in many roles, including:

 - Computer systems analysts

 If you are passionate about both business and technology a degree in information systems could be the right path for you.
 Find out by learning more about GCU’s Bachelor of Science in Business Information Systems degree program.

 Information systems can offer businesses new products and services, information storage and organization and help ease decision-making.
 This allows you to operate your company more efficiently by generating important information that is useful for managing your operations.
 Keeping a competitive edge in today’s continuously changing and fast-moving world is at the top of almost every business owner’s list.